6008 Georgia Avenue, NW

 Inclusion specialists work hand-in-hand with general education teachers to differentiate instruction and provide individualized supports to students.
 We also offer ESL After the Bell, a program that provides targeted academic support to English Language Learners after school.

-We have increased our enrichment offerings in order to engage students in learning and foster their social, emotional, and physical development.
-We offer band, chorus, a dance company, an annual school musical, and a variety of sports teams.
-In addition, 4th through 8th-grade students have the opportunity to choose elective classes based on their interests.
+Our rich enrichment offerings engage students in learning and foster their social, emotional, and physical development.
+We offer band, vocal music, a dance company, an annual school musical, and a variety of sports teams.
+In addition, 4th through 8th – grade students have the opportunity to choose elective classes based on their interests.
 These opportunities support our belief that students learn best when we are focused on educating the whole child.

 In 2010, Ms. Tommelleo moved to the Washington, DC area where she worked as a coach with The New Teacher Project (TNTP) and DC Teaching Fellows (DCTF), supporting first-year teachers throughout the city in both DC Public and Public Charter schools.
 Additionally, while at DCTF, she trained and managed coaches and instructors who were training and supporting DC Teaching Fellows during both their summer institute and throughout each school-year.
 Ms. Tommelleo is dedicated to doing what’s best for kids every day, preparing students for college and career readiness, and building futures.
-Ms. Tommelleo enjoys traveling, dining-out, coaching basketball, and spending time with her husband (Ray) and dog (Lulu)!
+Ms. Tommelleo enjoys traveling, dining-out, sports, musicals, and spending time with her family!